tramlinehq/tramline/README.md

 ## Contributing 🧑‍💻

-We are in early-stages and listening.
-We would <3 feedback in any of the following ways:
+We are still in the early stages and would <3 any feedback you have to offer.
+You can get in touch with us in several ways:

-- Join our [Discord](https://discord.com/invite/u7VwyvBV2Z) and ask us questions and/or let us know your thoughts
+- Join our [Discord](https://discord.com/invite/u7VwyvBV2Z) server to ask us questions or share your thoughts
 - Submit a [feature request or bug report](https://github.com/tramlinehq/tramline/issues/new/choose)
-- Open a PR (see our instructions on local development here)
+- Open a pull request (see instructions for local setup [here](#development-))

 ## Open-source vs. paid 💡